solo-io/gloo/example/demo/README.md

 - `kubectl` to interact with kubernetes.
 - `glooctl` to interact with gloo.
 - `aws` (the aws cli) to create resources on aws.
+- `jq` to parse the aws output to retrieve the ARN of created resources.

+You will need an AWS account. this is used to extend the application to the cloud.
+In this demo we will create real resources on the cloud, which may result in small charges to your account.

 Additionally, some of the demo commands reference files, so first `cd` to the folder that contains this readme (usually this is `cd $GOPATH/src/github.com/solo-io/gloo/example/demo`).